WH Blasts 'Repugnant' Pols Who Equated Israel to Apartheid

 In fact, two members of the "Squad" equated Israel to an apartheid state as Israelis were still under attack on Saturday.

 Those Democrat lawmakers are Reps.
-Rashida Tlaib, D-Mich., Cori Bush, D-Mo., Ilhan Omar, D-Minn., and Alexandra Ocasio-Cortez, D-N.Y.
+Rashida Tlaib, D-Mich., Cori Bush, D-Mo., Ilhan Omar, D-Minn., and Alexandria Ocasio-Cortez, D-N.Y.

 Tlaib and Bush called Israel an apartheid state amid the weekend's massacre while AOC and Omar called for Israel to de-escalate on Saturday, while Israel was still trying to contain its breached borders, rescue its besieged people who were still being gunned down, and drive Hamas terrorists out its country.

-Further, Secretary of State Anthony Blinken on Monday was forced to delete a social media post — written Saturday — that said he “encouraged (Turkey’s) advocacy for a cease-fire.”
+Further, Secretary of State Antony Blinken on Monday was forced to delete a social media post — written Saturday — that said he "encouraged (Turkey's) advocacy for a cease-fire."

 "There can be no equivocation about that.
 There are not two sides here," she said.